ThinkVision: LT series

-Marketed to enterprises that need an energy-efficient, fully functional display screen with good visual quality.
-Usually has VGA, DVI-D, and DisplayPort connections.
-The LT-series has swivel, tilt, and lift options, 5 milliseconds response time, and a 1000:1 contrast ratio.
+The series is intended primarily for business use and emphasizes energy efficiency.
+Depending on the model, available connections may include VGA, DVI-D, and DisplayPort.
+Some LT-series models provide swivel, tilt, and height adjustments, with specified response times of 5 milliseconds and contrast ratios of 1,000:1.

 T series

 High-performance ergonomic monitors optimized for business and corporate use, including VoIP and USB hub models.
 This line comes with a WVA borderless display.
 They feature VGA, DP and HDMI ports.

 P series

 Professional performance monitor line, typically boasting the highest resolutions and latest features.